lorenzo-dl/Panel_meter_clock_ByDelucalabs/README.md

 # Print Settings

-I’ve printed all of the parts of this clock out of Prusament PETG, with an original Prusa MK3S with the powder coated bed for the 3d printed parts.
+I’ve printed all of the parts of this clock out of Prusament PETG, with an original Prusa MK3S with the powder coated bed.

-I used Prusa Slicer to create the attached gcodes.
+I used Prusa Slicer to create the attached gcodes. (if you want to go faster tune the speed up to 130%)

 All the stls are in the right orientation.